mainlp/mainlp.github.io/_pages/projects.md

 - *Evaluation of language and vision models*.
 Analysis of image captioning or visual question answering models.
 References: [Jensen and Plank, 2022](https://aclanthology.org/2022.lrec-1.161/)

-Check back on projects related to language and vision, learning from fortuitious data incl. human data etc. For inspiration, see also [Plank, 2016.](https://arxiv.org/abs/1608.07836)
+Check back on projects related to language and vision, learning from fortuitious data incl. human data and human-in-the loop learning.
+For inspiration, see also [Plank, 2016.](https://arxiv.org/abs/1608.07836)